aishvadla/e2e-ml-student-perf/README.md

 <a id="docker-support"></a>
 ## 🐳 Docker Support

 This project includes Docker support for easy containerization and deployment.
-A pre-built Docker image is available on Docker Hub.
+A pre-built Docker image is published automatically to Docker Hub via GitHub Actions.

 ### Prerequisites